 To be able to market and sell our products in other countries, we must obtain regulatory approvals and comply with the regulations of those countries.
 These regulations, including the requirements for approvals, and the time required for regulatory review vary from country to country.
 Obtaining and maintaining foreign regulatory approvals are expensive, and we cannot be certain that we will receive regulatory approvals in any foreign country in which we plan to market our products.
-If we fail to obtain regulatory approval in any foreign country in which we plan to market our products.
-If we fail to obtain regulatory approval in any foreign country in which we plan to market our products.
+If we fail to obtain regulatory approval in any foreign country in which we plan to market our products, our ability to generate revenue will be harmed.